Image courtesy of Mahan Rykiel Associates, Inc.

 - Fertilization - yearly fertilization may benefit and replenish soil nutrients; soil tests should be carried out prior to fertilization to avoid an overload of nutrients

-- Weeding - weeding should occur 7 times per year to remove any noxious weeds
+- Weeding - weeding should occur 7 times per year to remove undesirable plants

 - Mowing - not required